Ko Te Whāriki te mokopuna. Ko te mokopuna Te Whāriki.

 Each setting’s curriculum will be influenced by the relationships between adults (for example, parents, families, whānau, kaiako and other adults who have roles in the setting) and children, adults and adults, and children and children.
 Strong, reciprocal relationships ensure that information and knowledge shared adds colour and texture to the setting’s whāriki.
 In addition, the people in the setting have relationships with places and things in the setting and the community that will support implementation of the curriculum.
 Curriculum and learning priorities should take into consideration ways to strengthen and enhance these relationships.

-Carr, M. & Lee, W. (2012).
+Carr, M., & Lee, W. (2012).
 Learning stories: Constructing learner identities in early education.
-Los Angeles: Sage.
+London, England: Sage Publications Ltd.